jgarvin/threadstack/README.md

 be.

 Threadstacks are a middle ground.
 Essentially instead of having a global variable, you keep a thread local stack of values.
 You can only refer to the value at the top of the stack, and the borrow checker will guarantee that your reference goes away before the value is popped.
 You can push new values on the stack, but they automatically expire when the lexical scope containing your push ends.
+Values on the threadstack are immutable unless you go out of your way to use a type with interior mutability `Cell` or `RefCell`, so code that wants to customize the value typically will do so by pushing on onto the stack rather than clobbering the existing value as would normally occur with a global variable.

 This gives you the effect of a global variable that you can temporarily override.
 Functions that before would have referenced